-Different teas accompanied by different kinds of dessert made from glutinous rice flour.
+Different teas accompanied by different kinds of dessert made from glutinous rice.

 because pleasure and non-essential trips are now bad ideas, it doesn't mean

 that we can't experience other cultures from the comfort of our own home!
 This

 month in "Tea Bits", we take a look at Korean Tea Service.
 What’s so

 unique about Korean tea sets?
 What are some of the yummy Korean tea snacks?
 Oh,